All cases

 Tech

-The core technical achievement of this project was the successful re-architecture of data ingestion and transformation pipelines from a Microsoft Fabric design to a more traditional Databricks-native implementation—all without disrupting business operations.
+The core technical achievement here was re-architecting data ingestion and transformation pipelines from a Microsoft Fabric design to a Databricks-native implementation—without disrupting business operations.

 Seamless translation of dataflows.
 The ITRex engineers expertly recreated Fabric's Data Factory integrations and the OneLake structure in Databricks.
 Using Delta Live Tables and PySpark, we achieved logical parity while significantly improving pipeline reliability and performance.